kompjuteras/virtualbox_guest_additions/README.md

 virtualbox_guest_additions
 =========

 Ansible role for the installation of the latest VirtualBox Guest Additions, with no need for the local media.
-Currently supported on:
+Currently supported systems:
 - CentOS 6, 7, 8
 - RedHat 6, 7, 8